What Happened When I Stopped Trying To Out-Man The Men At Work

 Fortunately, my own revelations came as the world started to wake up to the depth and breadth of unconscious bias in tech.
 The environment is changing, albeit slowly.

 The boss that gave me the harsh feedback went through unconscious-bias training.
-After class he came to me and apologised, realising the feedback directed at me had been rooted in the fact that I was the only woman on the team rather than in my specific behaviour.
+After class he came to me and apologized, realizing the feedback directed at me had been rooted in the fact that I was the only woman on the team rather than in my specific behavior.

 Bias shows up everywhere in the workplace.
 It’s in the way job descriptions are written (the more specific and technical, the fewer female candidates apply); the make-up of the interview panel (if diversity candidates don’t see anyone like them on the panel, they’ll be less likely to accept the job); and in salary negotiation (women, who historically have earned less than men, start negotiating from a lower position, perpetuating the delta).